bjornmeansbear/lectureScripts/ASustainableDesigner.md

 ## Detour1: What Does Sustainable Graphic Design Look Like?

 It's normal to talk about constructivists, modernists, conceptual minimalists, etc.; and know these as novel visual styles for their time and space.
-Avant garde visuals from these movements resulted from different ways of thinking.
+Avant garde visuals from these movements came from different ways of thinking that the communities responsible their creation explored.
 Modernism (for instance) was not about style for style’s sake, but style illuminating a novel theoretical position; style that was arrived at from a thought process, from a set of values, or from hypothesizing and experimenting.

 If "sustainability" requires different ways of thinking (some new, & also, returning to old ways!?), shouldn’t it carry with it some kind of new style (and/or reuse old ones!?)?
 We need a new new (or a new old; or an old remixed new???).
 Shouldn't there be something different aesthetically about sustainability?
 Designing for the welfare of all life is certainly a different mindset from designing for the corporate marketplace... do these things need to then look different?